-The Sobrato Organization is proposing to construct a new mixed-use development with 67 townhomes, 316 apartments, and an 88,750 square foot office building at 123 Independence Drive.
+The Sobrato Organization has submitted a request for a use permit, architectural control, Below Market Rate (BMR) housing agreement, community amenities agreement, environmental review, and density bonus to redevelop five parcels with approximately 116 townhomes and 316 apartments (for a total of 432 dwelling units) on a 8.15 acre site located at 119-127 Independence Drive, 1205 Chrysler Drive, and 130 Constitution Drive.
+The project site is located in the R-MU-B (Residential Mixed Use-Bonus) zoning district.
 The project site contains five existing single-story industrial/office buildings to be demolished.
-The total proposed residential and office development on the parcel would be approximately 500,700 square feet.
+The total proposed residential development on the parcel would be approximately 476,961 square feet.
 The proposed project would utilize bonus level gross floor area (GFA), density, and height in exchange for community amenities, as defined through the ConnectMenlo process.

 City staff is evaluating the project proposal to refine the review process, tentative project schedule, required land use entitlements, and the appropriate environmental review.
 It is anticipated that the following land use entitlements would be applicable to the proposed project: